Table of Contents

 Monad typeclass already provides the (>>=) and

-liftM function doesn't need any details of
+liftM function doesn't need to know any details of

 a monad's implementation.